You are here

 I encourage you to join the movement and make a difference.

-Wisconsin continues to build and grow equitable and accessible opportunities to Computer Science.
+Wisconsin continues to broaden accessible opportunities for all to students to experience computer science and artificial intelligence.
 Let's continue to build on the momentum to create opportunities to learn, inspire, and celebrate computer science.
 Get involved in a way that excites you!

 Computer Science Education Week Proclamation